College Inquiry

 4. Exploring Careers

-The structure and rationale for CARA’s curriculum is based on current research into access to higher education as well as the collective experience of our staff as practitioners in a diverse range of New York high schools.
+The structure and rationale for CARA’s curriculum is based on current research into access to higher education as well as the collective experience of our staff as practitioners in a diverse range of high schools and community based organizations.

 View a part of a sample lesson or a sample curriculum map.